fbartusch/dataprov/docs/project_info/contributing.rst

     pytest .

 If these tests return no errors and warnings, feel free to create a pull request.
+These tests are also run by an Azure Pipeline checking the code for several Python versions.

 String Formatting (Especially for Logging)